^

 Antibiotics for axillary lymphadenitis

-• Azithromycin is the representative of a new subgroup of macrolide antibiotics.
+• Azithromycin is a representative of a new subgroup of macrolide antibiotics.
 At high concentrations, the drug has a bactericidal effect.
 Adults are recommended to take Azithromycin once a day (0.25-0.5 g), according to an individual scheme.

-• Supraks (Cefixime) represents a number of semi-synthetic cephalosporin antibiotics of the third generation.
-The drug is provided for oral administration, it acts bactericidal.
-The average daily intake for adults is 400 mg.
+• Suprax (Cefixime) is a series of third-generation semi-synthetic cephalosporin antibiotics.
+The drug is intended for oral administration and has a bactericidal effect.
+The average daily dose for adults is 400 mg.
 The duration of the treatment course is about 10 days.

-Antibiotics for children with lymphadenitis
+Antibiotics for lymphadenitis in children

-If surgery is not required, most antibiotic patients with a wide range of activities such as Suprax, Flemoxin solute, Augmentin are prescribed to most small patients, both in tablet form and as a sweet syrup or suspension.
+If surgery is not required, then most young patients are prescribed broad-spectrum antibiotics such as Suprax, Flemoxin Solutab, Augmentin - these drugs can be purchased both in tablet form and in the form of a sweet syrup or suspension.

-• antibiotic therapy with Azithromycin, Cefotaxime;
+• antibiotic therapy using Azithromycin, Cefotaxime;

 • taking antihistamines (for example, Fenistil);

-• taking non-steroidal anti-inflammatory drugs (eg, Ibuprofen);
+• taking nonsteroidal anti-inflammatory drugs (eg, Ibuprofen);

-• reception of vitamin complex preparations for children.
+• taking vitamin complex preparations for children.

-Use Antibiotics for lymphadenitis during pregnancy
+Use antibiotics for lymphadenitis. during pregnancy

-Preferably, antibiotics are prescribed:
+The following antibiotics are preferably prescribed:

 • Ceftriaxone (excluding first trimester);

-• Apmitsillin;
+• Apmicillin;

 • Amoxiclav.

-• anti-inflammatory drugs;
+• anti-inflammatory agents;

 • vitamins;